kjolley/BIGSdb_documentation/dbase_setup.rst

 The header and footer files can alternatively be placed in the root directory of the web site for site-wide use.

+There are four additional files, site_header.html, site_footer.html, curate_site_header.html and curate_site_footer.html which are used when either bigsdb.pl or bigscurate.pl are called without a database configuration.
+These should be placed in the root directory of the web site.

 .. _xml:

 ***********************************************